eunice0603/eunice0603/README.md

 ## <div align="center"> 🌷 About Me
 🎯 Focused on **Project Management**
 📚 Learning/Preparing for **Web and Mobile App Development**
 🎨 Hobbies: Read.
-Eat.
-Sleep.
+Read.
+Write.
 ☁️ Lead the plan, trust the process
 </div>